 I don’t know about you, but nothing says “sexy” to me quite like cloud technology.
 Right? ...Okay, so Oracle boasts an Instagram account that can give all B2B service industries hope for more engaging social content.
-Oracle’s posts range anywhere from a couple hundred to a 1,000 likes per image!
-And there’s one area that Oracle excels at even more so, than the examples I’ve already listed.
+Oracle’s posts range anywhere from a couple hundred to 1,000 likes per image!
+And there’s one area that Oracle excels at even more so than the examples I’ve already listed.
 Employee engagement.

 Instagram isn’t just for prospective clients.
 It's also for employment marketing.
 Use your Instagram channel to feature employees and put on display great examples of your workplace culture.
 You may be surprised to find that clients and prospects enjoy this type of content almost as much as your employees.

 Instagram, like all social media, doesn’t have strictly defined rules that you must follow.
 If you're having fun with your content, so will your audience.
 In 2017, stretch yourself to experiment with the different examples I discussed in this post.
 No matter what tactic you decide to utilize, just make sure you’re paying attention to the analytics and making educated decisions with your marketing dollars.

 There are so many things to be thankful for this November!
 If you’d like to learn a little more about Instagram marketing, check out the related blog posts below.
 And don’t hesitate to reach out to us if you have any questions.

 - Share and Share a “Like”: Why & How You Need to Attract Social Signals

 - Instagram for B2B Marketing: 4 Awesome Lead Nurturing Ideas